 Deadline and Announcement Dates

 You must submit your application electronically through Grants.gov, the federal government’s online application system.
-The Grants.gov system must receive your validated and accepted application no later than 11:59 p.m., Eastern Time, on March 11, 2015.
-The Arts Endowment will not accept late applications.
+The Grants.gov system must receive your validated and accepted application no later than 11:59 p.m., Eastern Time, on March 9, 2016.
+The National Endowment for the Arts will not accept late applications.

-Do not expect notification of awards and rejections before December 2015.
-The Arts Endowment’s support of a project may begin any time between January 1, 2016, and January 1, 2017, and extend for up to two years.
+Do not expect notification of awards and rejections before December 2016.
+Our support of a project may begin any time between January 1, 2017, and January 1, 2018, and extend for up to two years.